oracle/node-oracledb/doc/src/api_manual/oracledb.rst

           - Thin
           - .. _createpoolpoolattrssslcert:

-            The distinguished name (DN) that should be matched with the server.
-If specified, this value is used for any verification.
-Otherwise, the ``hostname`` will be used.
+            The distinguished name (DN) that should be matched with the certificate DN.
+If not specified, a partial match is performed instead.
+A partial match matches the hostname that the client connected to against the common name (CN) of the certificate DN or the Subject Alternate Names (SAN) of the certificate.

             This value is ignored if the ``sslServerDNMatch`` property is not set to the value *True*.

-            For node-oracledb Thick mode, use an :ref:`Easy Connect string <easyconnect>` or a :ref:`Connect Descriptor string <embedtns>`.
+            For node-oracledb Thick mode, use an :ref:`Easy Connect string <easyconnect>` or a :ref:`Connect Descriptor string <embedtns>` instead.

             .. versionadded:: 6.0
         * - ``sslServerDNMatch``